jackandcarter/DemiCat/README.md

 2. Add `https://github.com/jackandcarter/DemiCat/raw/main/repo.json` (GitHub redirects automatically).
 Do **not** use `blob` links or the repository root.
 3. Enable the **DemiCat** plugin from the available plugin list.

-The plugin icon is hosted at `https://cdn.discordapp.com/attachments/1337791050294755380/1337854067560550422/Demi_Bot_Logo.png`.
-Update `IconUrl` in `DemiCatPlugin/DemiCatPlugin.json` and the matching entry in `repo.json` if this image changes.
-When releasing, bump `AssemblyVersion` and `FileVersion` in `DemiCatPlugin/DemiCatPlugin.csproj`, and keep `DemiCatPlugin/DemiCatPlugin.json` and `repo.json` in sync with the new version number.

 ## Usage